-Certain trusts that meet a series of conditions relating to the nature of their income and their investments will be excluded from the SIFT definition and therefore not be subject to the SIFT Rules.
-In particular, to qualify for the REIT Exception under the SIFT Rules in a particular taxation year: (i) the trust must, at no time in the taxation year, hold "non-portfolio property" (other than "qualified REIT properties"); (ii) not less than 95% of the trust's revenue for the taxation year must be derived from one or more of the following: "rent from real or immovable properties", interest, capital gains from the disposition of "real or immovable properties", dividends, and royalties; (iii) not less than 75% of the trust's revenue for the taxation year must be derived from one or more of the following: rent from real or immovable properties situated in Canada, interest from mortgages, or hypothecs, on real or immovable properties situated in Canada, and capital gains from dispositions of real or immovable properties situated in Canada, cash and debt issued or guaranteed by Governments in Canada be less than 75% of the "equity value" of the trust at that time.
-Generally, the SIFT Rules contain a look-through rule under which a trust could qualify for the REIT Exception where it holds its Canadian real properties indirectly through intermediate entities.
+Trusts that meet the REIT Exception are excluded from being SIFT trusts and therefore not subject to the SIFT Rules.
+To qualify for the REIT Exception in a particular taxation year: (i) the trust must, at no time in the taxation year, hold "non-portfolio property" (other than "qualified REIT properties"); (ii) not less than 95% of the trust's revenue for the taxation year must be derived from one or more of the following: "rent from real or immovable properties", interest, capital gains from the disposition of "real or immovable properties", dividends, and royalties; (iii) not less than 75% of the trust's revenue for the taxation year must be derived from one or more of the following: rent from real or immovable properties, interest from mortgages, or hypothecs, on real or immovable properties, and capital gains from dispositions of real or immovable properties; and (iv) at no time in the taxation year can the total fair market value of properties comprised of real or immovable properties, cash, deposits in a bank or credit union, indebtedness of Canadian corporations represented by banker's acceptances, and debt issued or guaranteed by Governments in Canada be less than 75% of the "equity value" of the trust at that time.
+Generally, the SIFT Rules contain a look-through rule under which a trust could qualify for the REIT Exception where it holds its real properties indirectly through intermediate entities.

-Under the SIFT Rules, (i) "qualified REIT property" means, generally, a property owned by a trust that is a real or immovable property situated in Canada, a security of an entity which derives substantially all of its revenues directly from maintaining, improving, leasing or managing real or immovable properties that are capital properties of the trust or of an entity of which the trust holds a share or interest, a security of an entity that holds no property other than legal title to real or immovable properties of the trust and property ancillary to the earning by the trust of rents and capital gains from real or immovable property, and property ancillary to the earning by the trust of rents and capital gains from real or immovable property; (ii) "real or immovable properties" includes a security of an entity that, assuming it were a trust, would satisfy the four criteria required to qualify for the REIT Exception described in the preceding paragraph or an interest in real property but excludes any depreciable property other than a depreciable property included (otherwise than by an election) in CCA Class 1, 3 or 31, a property ancillary to the ownership or utilization of such depreciable property, or a lease or leasehold interest in respect of land or such depreciable property; and (iii) "rent from real or immovable properties" includes rent or similar payments for the use or right to use real or immovable properties and payment for services ancillary to the rental of real or immovable properties and customarily supplied or rendered in connection therewith, but does not include any other payments for services supplied or rendered, fees for managing or operating such properties, payment for the occupation, use or right to use a hotel room or similar lodging, or rent based on profits.
+Under the SIFT Rules, (i) "qualified REIT property" means, generally, a property owned by a trust that is a real or immovable property; a security of an entity which derives substantially all of its revenues directly from maintaining, improving, leasing or managing real or immovable properties that are capital properties of the trust or of an entity of which the trust holds a share or interest; a security of an entity that holds no property other than legal title to real or immovable properties of the trust or a subsidiary of the trust and property ancillary to the earning by the trust of rents and capital gains from real or immovable property; and property ancillary to the earning by the trust of rents and capital gains from real or immovable property; (ii) "real or immovable properties" includes a security of an entity that, assuming it were a trust, would satisfy the four criteria required to qualify for the REIT Exception and an interest in real property but excludes any depreciable property other than a depreciable property included (otherwise than by an election) in CCA Class 1, 3 or 31, a property ancillary to the ownership or utilization of such depreciable property, or a lease or leasehold interest in respect of land or such depreciable property; and (iii) "rent from real or immovable properties" includes rent or similar payments for the use or right to use real or immovable properties and payment for services ancillary to the rental of real or immovable properties and customarily supplied or rendered in connection therewith, but does not include any other payments for services supplied or rendered, fees for managing or operating such properties, payment for the occupation, use or right to use a hotel room or similar lodging, or rent based on profits.

-The REIT Exception in the SIFT Rules does not fully accommodate the current business structures used by many Canadian REITs, and contains a number of technical tests that many Canadian REITs, including Artis, may find difficult to satisfy.
+The REIT Exception in the SIFT Rules does not fully accommodate the current business structures used by many Canadian REITs, and contains a number of technical tests that many Canadian REITs may find difficult to satisfy.
+Management of Artis believe that the REIT Exception will be available to Artis in 2009.
+See "Application to Artis" below.